 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in ASC 605, Revenue Recognition.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+ASU 2014-09 defines a five-step process to achieve this principle and, in doing so, it is possible more judgment and estimates may be required within the revenue recognition process than required under existing GAAP, including identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
 The ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-In July 2015, the FASB delayed the effective date by one year and the guidance will now be effective for us on February 1, 2018.
-Early adoption is permitted.
-The guidance is to be applied using one of two retrospective application methods.
-We are in the process of completing our initial analysis to identify the revenue streams that will be impacted by the adoption of this new standard and assess the impact to our financial statements and footnote disclosures.
+In July 2016, the FASB delayed the effective date by one year and the guidance became effective for us on February 1, 2018.
+The new revenue recognition guidance permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application as an adjustment to retained earnings (modified retrospective method).
+We have decided to adopt the standard effective February 1, 2018 using the modified retrospective method.